Florida police under fire as video of Black man punched, dragged by deputies during traffic stop goes viral - Local News 8

 McNeil’s attorney Daniels said he was disgusted but not surprised by the actions of the officers.

-“The Jacksonville Sheriff’s Office has a long history of this kind of needless violence and brutality,” Daniels said in a press release.
+“The Jacksonville Sheriff’s Office has a long history of this kind of needless violence and brutality,” Daniels said in a news release.

 “It should be obvious to anyone watching this video that William McNeil wasn’t a threat to anyone,” Crump added.
 “He was calmly exercising his constitutional rights, and they beat him for it.”